scarpino/giving-talks/Thoughts on [scientific] talks.md

-##Thoughts on [scientific] talks
+##Thoughts on giving [scientific] presentations
 Samuel V. Scarpino

 As a part of the Santa Fe Institute's Research Experience for Undergraduates program, I prepared a short lecture on giving scientific talks.
-Personally, I think there is too much dogma and too little science when comes to giving good presentations.
-However, I also know that we all sit through FAR too many terrible talks.
+Personally, I think there is far more dogma than science when it comes to giving good presentations.
+I also know that we all sit through FAR too many [terrible] talks.
 Luckily, some people do consistently give great presentations [ht].
 I also benefited immensely from two workshops with LeeAundra Keany.
 What follows are my thoughts on what they often do, which others often don't.
 I'd love to hear your feedback.

 ###High-level
 1. Never go over time.
 2. Don't finish too early.
-3. Know your audience, e.g. is the person who wrote one of the papers in your intro going to be in the room?
+3. Know your audience, e.g. is the person who wrote one your intro papers in the room?
 4. Show up early enough to test and make necessary modifications.
-5. Friends do let friends give bad talks, so if you see something, say something.
+5. Friends don't let friends give bad talks, so if you see something, say something.
 6. It's ok to be nervous, but giving talks should eventually be enjoyable.
-7. Someone in your audience will notice bad: fonts, colors, labels, etc.
+7. Someone in your audience will notice bad fonts, colors, labels, etc.
-8. Use the pointer sparingly, especially if your nervous. [citation - LeeAundra Keany]
+8. Use the pointer sparingly, especially if you're nervous. [citation - LeeAundra Keany]
 9. Get advice on body language and hand movements from an expert.

 ###Lower-level